yodabytz/netscope/README.md

-# NetScope 2.0.07
+# NetScope 2.0.11

-NetScope is a powerful network and process monitoring tool inspired by `htop` and `netstat`.
-It allows you to view established connections, listening connections, running processes, and interact with the processes.
-The tool is designed to be user-friendly and efficient, providing detailed information about your system's network and process activity.
+NetScope is a powerful network and process monitoring tool inspired by htop and netstat.
+It lets you inspect established and listening connections, browse running processes, and interact with them in a fast, keyboard-friendly UI.
+New in this release: a theming system with truecolor backgrounds (OSC 11) when supported, automatic 256-color/16-color fallbacks, and runtime theme switching (t).
+Themes can be supplied as JSON in /etc/netscope/themes/*.json; the default blue theme remains available out of the box.

 ## Features